DrugLib.com — Drug Information Portal

 INDICATIONS AND USAGE

-Penicillin V potassium is indicated in the treatment of mild to moderately severe infections due to penicillin G-sensitive microorganisms.
+Penicillin V potassium tablets are indicated in the treatment of mild to moderately severe infections due to penicillin G-sensitive microorganisms.
 Therapy should be guided by bacteriologic studies (including sensitivity tests) and by clinical response.

 The following infections will usually respond to adequate dosage of penicillin V.